 India's ancient classics, such as the Bhagavad Gita and

 Mahabharata, with a view to helping people acquire virtue,

 same temple in Los Angeles, teaching, counseling, and lecturing

-regularly, but he also travels extensively to other states and countries,
+regularly, but he also travels occasionally to other states and

-narrated hundreds of hours of audio books, both dramatic and non-dramatic,
+of hours of audio books, both dramatic and non-dramatic, mostly